Rosedale Abbey: Rosedale Priory

 It seems from these records that there was probably a steady population of between half a dozen and a dozen nuns.

-The priory ceased to operate in 1536 owing to the Dissolution of the Monasteries.
+The priory ceased to operate in 1536 owing to the dissolution of the monasteries.
 The buildings were left to decay, with what remained eventually being dismantled in the 19th century.

 The stone was reused all around the village – including for a new church close to the priory church. but there are also suspiciously well-carved lintels built into garden walls, and sheds with well-cut ashlar stone.
 Many of the buildings now in the village have distinctly Gothic windows and two of the churches at least have circular windows (a common feature of Cistercian churches, which were all dedicated to the Virgin Mary, of whom circular windows were a sign).
 It is unlikely that many (if any) of these stylistic details are remnants of the priory.
 They speak more of the Victorian sensibilities prevalent at the time that the population of the village soared but may well have mimicked traditions set out by the priory.

 It is worth noting too that there is evidence that the local water-courses have been carefully managed – another common feature of Cistercian landscapes – and that there is a Monastic grange in Rosedale.
-Whilst it is easy to dismiss the priory as a small concern based on the small number of nuns and lack of surviving ruins, we must remember that Fountains Abbey is unlikely to have held more than a few dozen choir monks for much of its life, so really all we can say is that Rosedale Priory could have been very small, or could have been quite big, or could have been somewhere in between.